Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

       ```
 13. Override the default CSS for the search widget to match the current style.

-      * Remove the borders and change the colors for the search button hover and focus.
+      * Remove the borders and change the color for the search button hover and focus.

       ```CSS
         .jimu-widget-search .arcgisSearch .searchBtn{